LeoNatan/LNNotificationsUI/README.md

 @import LNNotificationsUI;
 ```

-###Registering Applications
+###Registering Sub-applications

-Before being able to post notifications, you need to register at least one application with the system.
-Applications provide a way to group notifications, each with its own identifier, name and icon and other settings.
-For example, a productivity app with an e-mail client and a calendar may register two applications, "Mail" and "Calendar" with different icons, and other more advanced settings, such calendar notifications appearing as alerts by default.
+Before being able to post notifications, you need to register at least one sub-application with the system.
+Sub-applications provide a way to group notifications, each with its own identifier, name and icon and other settings.
+For example, a productivity app with an e-mail client and a calendar may register two sub-applications, "Mail" and "Calendar", with different icons and other more advanced settings, such calendar notifications appearing as alerts by default.

 ```objective-c
 [[LNNotificationCenter defaultCenter] registerApplicationWithIdentifier:@"mail_app_identifier" name:@"Mail" icon:[UIImage imageNamed:@"MailApp"] defaultSettings:[LNNotificationAppSettings defaultNotificationAppSettings]];